sanjay-namdeo/OTPify/README.md

 3. Click "This Firefox" in the sidebar
 4. Click "Load Temporary Add-on..."
 5. Select any file in the extension directory

+## Demo Page

+The project includes a demo page that showcases the extension's UI and functionality without requiring Firefox installation.
+To view the demo:

+1. Open the demo/index.html file in any browser
+2. The demo shows sample token cards with animated progress bars
+3. Toggle between light and dark themes with the button at the top

 ## License